 The Governmental Accounting Standards Board has also issued Statement No. 67, Financial Reporting for Pension Plans-an amendment of GASB Statement No. 25, effective for fiscal years beginning after June 15, 2013.
 This statement will improve financial reporting primarily through enhanced note disclosures and schedules of required supplementary information that will be presented by the pension plans that are within its scope.
-The Division has not yet determined the effect that the adoption of GASB Statement No. 67 may have on its financial statements.
+The adoption of this statement did not have a material effect on the financial statements.